Michael D. Konaris

 In 2024 Michael organized a series of lectures on the history of classical scholarship and classical studies in different parts of the world after WWII.

-â€‹â€‹His current book project concerns the correspondence of the Swedish student of Greek religion, Martin P. Nilsson with J.G.
+His current book project, which he pursues in collaboration with the Swedish Institute at Athens, concerns the correspondence and intellectual exchange between the great Swedish scholar of Greek religion, Martin P. Nilsson and J.G.
 Frazer, E.R.
 Dodds, A.D.
-Nock and other prominent classical scholars in the context of a project of the Swedish Institute at Athens.
+Nock and other preeminent classical scholars, concerning major debates in the study of Greek religion from its origins to late antiquity.

 ''Nulla dies sine linea''